alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v1/_index.md

 ### Can I get the full volume data from Alpaca?

-Yes, the Pro plan of Alpaca Data API v2 provide full volume data.
-To learn more, please click [here]({{< relref "/api-documentation/api-v2/market-data/alpaca-data-api-v2/#subscription-plans" >}}).
+Yes, the Pro plan of Alpaca Data API v2 provides full volume data.